mai0elkady/Disaster_response_pipelines/README.md

 # Disaster Response Pipeline Project
 In this project, I analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 The training data for this project contains pre-labeled messages from various real life disaster events (related to weather, food, military, ...etc.).
+Some screenshots of the site and results are presented in the screenshots folder.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.